 Our policies on slavery and human trafficking

 Hovis does not tolerate any form of modern slavery in its business or supply chain and is committed to eradicating such practices and protecting the workforce.
-We employ a number of policies, systems and controls to ensure that we are conducting our business in an ethical, responsible and transparent manner.
-All of the following policies are readily available to employees and workers on Hovis’ intranet, with the new Human Rights Policy also being available on Hovis’ website:
+We employ a number of policies, systems and controls to ensure that we are conducting our business in an ethical, responsible and transparent manner:

 Anti-slavery Policy: This policy applies to all employees and agency workers of Hovis.
 It sets out roles and responsibilities, what behaviours constitute slavery, how to identify any instances of slavery or servitude and the procedures to follow if concerns are identified.

-Recruitment Procedure: We operate a robust recruitment procedure, including conducting eligibility to work in the UK checks for all employees and agency workers, to safeguard against human trafficking or individuals being forced to work against their will.
+Recruitment Procedure: We (and our recruitment agencies) operate a robust recruitment procedure, including conducting eligibility to work in the UK checks for all employees and agency workers, to safeguard against human trafficking or individuals being forced to work against their will.